Reflections on General Issues Discussed During Psychotherapy

 My friend lives approximately 2000 miles north of Ottawa in the Canadian Arctic, and we haven’t been in touch for many years now, but I still hold very dear the “jewels” in his many stories about life in the Arctic.
 I could share many of George’s stories, and I might do so over the coming years; but for now, I’ve included only a few below:

 Once, George and I were discussing the terrible affliction that many people in the North are faced with: addiction.
-George appeared uninterested by suggestions that constitutional predisposition or other physical or genetic factors were responsible.
-His focus was on the intense feelings of shame and humiliation experienced by Inuk who use any substance whatsoever, even the first time.
+George appeared uninterested in the suggestions that constitutional predisposition or other physical or genetic factors were responsible.
+His focus was on the intense feelings of shame and humiliation experienced by Inuk, who use any substance whatsoever, even the first time.
 He explained that experiencing such feelings is overwhelmingly devastating for an Inuk person because of the way their community would react toward them.

 Knowing how to help someone who’s in distress is not always easy.
-Often, their distress causes us distress, and then it can become quite confusing as to whom we’re trying to help: us or them.
+Often, their distress causes us distress, and then it can become quite confusing as to whom we’re trying to help: them or us.

 Not Taking Things Personally

-There are few concepts which create more consternation for patients than the concept of not taking other people’s behaviour personally.
-“How can I not take personally my wife’s affair… my boss’s harassment of me… my friend’s betrayal?”
+There are a few concepts that create more consternation for patients than the concept of not taking other people’s behaviour personally.
+“How can I not take my wife’s affair… my boss’s harassment of me… my friend’s betrayal...personally?”
 To be sure, these behaviours are painful, sometimes devastating, and often blamed on the victim.
 “I wouldn’t have had an affair if you had just made yourself more appealing… I wouldn’t have to yell at you if you would just do your job properly.
-And besides, this is normal in the industry, so, suck it up… If you weren’t so sensitive, I would have included you.”
+And besides, this is normal in the industry, so suck it up… If you weren’t so sensitive, I would have included you.”